oneapi-src/oneDAL/_sources/dev_guide/algorithms/optimization-solvers/objective-functions/computation.rst.txt

 ******

 The objective function calculates the result described below.
-Pass the Result ID as a parameter to the methods that access the results of your algorithm.
+Pass the ``Result ID`` as a parameter to the methods that access the results of your algorithm.
 For more details, see :ref:`algorithms`.

 .. list-table::
-   :widths: 25 75
+   :widths: 10 60
    :align: left

    * - Result ID
      - Result
    * - ``valueIdx``
-     - Numeric table of size :math:`1 \times 1` with the value of the objective function in the given argument.
+     - A numeric table of size :math:`1 \times 1` with the value of the objective function in the given argument.
    * - ``nonSmoothTermValueIdx``
-     - Numeric table of size :math:`1 \times 1` with the value of the non-smooth term of the objective function in the given argument.
+     - A numeric table of size :math:`1 \times 1` with the value of the non-smooth term of the objective function in the given argument.
    * - ``gradientIdx``
-     - Numeric table of size :math:`p \times 1` with the gradient of the smooth term of the objective function in the given argument.
+     - A numeric table of size :math:`p \times 1` with the gradient of the smooth term of the objective function in the given argument.
    * - ``hessianIdx``
-     - Numeric table of size :math:`p \times p` with the Hessian of the smooth term of the objective function in the given argument.
+     - A numeric table of size :math:`p \times p` with the Hessian of the smooth term of the objective function in the given argument.
    * - ``proximalProjectionIdx``
-     - Numeric table of size :math:`p \times 1` with the projection of proximal operator for non-smooth term of the objective function in the given argument.
+     - A numeric table of size :math:`p \times 1` with the projection of proximal operator for non-smooth term of the objective function in the given argument.
    * - ``lipschitzConstantIdx``
-     - Numeric table of size :math:`1 \times 1` with Lipschitz constant of the smooth term of the objective function.
+     - A numeric table of size :math:`1 \times 1` with Lipschitz constant of the smooth term of the objective function.
    * - ``gradientOverCertainFeatureIdx``
-     - Numeric table of size :math:`1 \times 1` with certain component of gradient vector.
+     - A numeric table of size :math:`1 \times 1` with certain component of gradient vector.
    * - ``hessianOverCertainFeatureIdx``
-     - Numeric table of size :math:`1 \times 1` with certain component of hessian diagonal.
+     - A numeric table of size :math:`1 \times 1` with certain component of hessian diagonal.
    * - ``proximalProjectionOverCertainFeatureIdx``
-     - Numeric table of size :math:`1 \times 1` with certain component of proximal projection.
+     - A numeric table of size :math:`1 \times 1` with certain component of proximal projection.

 .. note::